-Massive heamoptysis is referred to as expectoration of > 100-600 mL of blood over a 24 hour period 6.
+Massive haemoptysis is referred to as expectoration of > 100-600 mL of blood over a 24 hour period 6.

-In 90% of cases the source of bleeding is the bronchial artery.
-In the remainder of cases either the pulmonary artery or non - bronchial artery ( for example intercostal or internal mammary) is the source of bleeding.
+In 90% of cases, the source of bleeding is the bronchial artery.
+In the remainder of cases, either the pulmonary artery or another non-bronchial artery (e.g. intercostal, internal thoracic) is the source of bleeding.

 The following are the most common causes

 - bronchogenic carcinoma

 - pneumococcal pneumonia

 - pulmonary metastasis

 - pulmonary thromboembolism

 - iatrogenic during catheter manipulation of pulmonary artery